wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-beetle-giant-flayer.md

 *Brain sucking giant flea.
 Beast.*

 <span class="alchemy"> *The giant flayer beetle is an orginal creation of [Richard J. Leblanc Jr](http://savevsdragon.blogspot.com/2012/08/new-oebx1e-monster-giant-flayer-beetle.html).
-When adapting it to the glog, I made them slightly less sturdy but a bit more reliable: the original was only threatening when rolling a critical hit, this one does intelligence damage. — SaltyGoo* </span>
+When adapting it to the GLoG, I made it slightly less sturdy but a bit more reliable: the original was only threatening when rolling a critical hit, this one does intelligence damage more often. — SaltyGoo* </span>

 Imagine a cat-sized flea with a green iridescent exoskeleton.
 A long probe coils from its mouth.